home-assistant/android/README.md

 3. Create a Firebase project at [Firebase Console](https://console.firebase.google.com)

 4. Create four Android apps, with the following package names
- - `io.homeassistant.companion.android`
+ - `io.shpro.companion.android`
- - `io.homeassistant.companion.android.debug`
+ - `io.shpro.companion.android.debug`
- - `io.homeassistant.companion.android.minimal`
+ - `io.shpro.companion.android.minimal`
- - `io.homeassistant.companion.android.minimal.debug`
+ - `io.shpro.companion.android.minimal.debug`

 5. Now download the `google-services.json` file and put it in the project's _/app_, _/automotive_ and _/wear_ folders.
 This file contains the configuration of the whole project (all four applications). ([You can also use the mock services file instead of generating your own](/.github/mock-google-services.json).
 The file should contain client IDs for all packages listed above for debugging to work properly.  **If you do not generate your own file, FCM push notification will never work, only websocket notifications will**).
 6. Start Android Studio, open your source code folder, and check if the Gradle build will be successful using Build/Make Module "App".
 You might have to install the right Android SDK via Tools/SDK Manager first.